-When compared with patients on the waiting list, the NICE guideline included 4 low quality studies that demonstrated the effectiveness of CBT in both self-reporting and expert interview scales.

-The NICE guideline included 9 studies comparing the combined treatment of CBT + antidepressants with antidepressants only.
+- When compared with patients on the waiting list, the NICE guideline SR, 3 included 4 low quality studies that demonstrated the effectiveness of CBT in both self-reporting and expert interview scales. - The NICE guideline included 9 studies comparing the combined treatment SR, 1+ of CBT + antidepressants with antidepressants only.
 The results showed that the combination treatment had less discontinuation risk than for antidepressants alone, as well as significantly reduced scores on both self-reporting and expert interview scales.
 However, the evidence for the efficacy of the combined treatment at 6-12 months was limited.
 In contrast to the above, the NICE guideline13 identified no benefit in adding antidepressant drug treatment to CBT, either at the end of the treatment or after 1 month of follow-up.
+Our update included 3 meta-analyses conducted by the same first author, comparing CBT with "standard therapy", "non-intervention" and interpersonal therapy.